-G-3 Insured Exposure Location
+G-3 Insured Exposure Location\

 - A. ZIP Codes used in the hurricane model shall not differ from the United States Postal Service publication date by more than 24 months at the date of submission of the hurricane model.
-ZIP Code information shall originate from the United States Postal Service. - B. ZIP Code centroids, when used in the hurricane model, shall be based on population data. - C. ZIP Code information purchased by the modeling organization shall be verified by the modeling organization for accuracy and appropriateness. - D. If any hazard or any hurricane model vulnerability components are dependent on ZIP Code databases, the modeling organization shall maintain a logical process shall be maintained for ensuring these components are consistent with the recent ZIP Code database updates. - E. Geocoding methodology shall be justified.
+ZIP Code information shall originate from the United States Postal Service. - B. ZIP Code centroids, when used in the hurricane model, shall be based on population data. - C. ZIP Code information purchased by the modeling organization shall be verified by the modeling organization for accuracy and appropriateness. - D. If any hurricane model components are dependent on ZIP Code databases, a logical process shall be maintained for ensuring these components are consistent with the recent ZIP Code database updates. - E. Geocoding methodology shall be justified.